 From the outside it strikes for its grandeur, for the majesty and elegance that distinguishes it and it could not be otherwise since who conceived it, in the 1920s, was Giancarlo Maroni, the architect of D’Annunzio, already the architect of a another masterpiece or the Vittoriale degli Italiani, on the Brescia side of Lake Garda.
 Built between 1925 and 1929, becoming at the time one of the first and most impressive hydroelectric plants built up to that time and with the largest turbines existing in Europe at the time.
 For information and reservations click here.

-What to do in Riva del Garda in one day.
+What to do in a day trip Riva del Garda.

 Thanks to its climate, Lake Garda and Riva del Garda are ideal for those who want to spend an active holiday between walking and discovering the area.
 One of the most beautiful and well-known trekking and mtb routes starts from the center of this lakeside town: the Ponale Path.